-Dr. Garen Wintemute, Professor of Emergency Medicine and Director of the Violence Prevention Research Program at the University of California Davis, on measures to prevent firearm and motor vehicle fatalities between 1960 and 20151156
+Dr. Garen Wintemute, Professor of Emergency Medicine and Director of the Violence Prevention Research Program at the University of California Davis, on measures to prevent firearm and motor vehicle fatalities between 1960 and 20151165

-For more than 20 years, the USA has restricted federal funding for firearms research through publicly funded entities like the CDC and, more recently, the National Institute of Health (NIH).1157 Public health experts recently highlighted that of the top 30 leading causes of death in the USA, gun violence was the least researched, based on the number of publications, and the second least funded.1158
+For more than 20 years, the USA has restricted federal funding for firearms research through publicly funded entities like the CDC and, more recently, the National Institute of Health (NIH).
+1166 Public health experts recently highlighted that of the top 30 leading causes of death in the USA, gun violence was the least researched, based on the number of publications, and the second least funded.
+1167

 Over the past three decades, progress has been made in reducing other causes of death, resulting in significant improvements - for example when compared to the statistics from 1982, there were 37% less drownings and 44% less fire-related deaths in 2016.
-1159 In contrast during the same time period, the number of gun-related deaths in the USA did not decrease and actually went up; in 1982 there were 32,957 firearm deaths and in 2016, the most recent year for which data is available, there were 38,658 deaths, an increase of over 17%.
-1160
+1168 In contrast during the same time period, the number of gun-related deaths in the USA did not decrease and actually went up; in 1982 there were 32,957 firearm deaths and in 2016, the most recent year for which data is available, there were 38,658 deaths, an increase of over 17%.
+1169

 Indeed, the US government has actively taken steps to prevent research on gun violence.
-In 1996, Congress passed the Dickey Amendment which specified that "none of the funds made available for injury prevention and control at the Centers for Disease Control and Prevention may be used to advocate or promote gun control."
-And while this was not necessarily a complete ban on research related to firearms, the legislation was accompanied by a US\$2.6 million budget cut, which was exactly the amount of money spent by the CDC on gun research the year before.
-The passage of the Amendment was spurred by a CDC report finding that firearms in the home could be linked to an increased risk of homicide, which gun rights advocates, including certain members of Congress, perceived as biased research.1162
+In 1996, Congress passed the Dickey Amendment which specified that "none of the funds made available for injury prevention and control at the Centers for Disease Control and Prevention may be used to advocate or promote gun control."1170 And while this was not necessarily a complete ban on research related to firearms, the legislation was accompanied by a US\$2.6 million budget cut, which was exactly the amount of money spent by the CDC on gun research the year before.
+The passage of the Amendment was spurred by a CDC report finding that firearms in the home could be linked to an increased risk of homicide, which gun rights advocates, including certain members of Congress, perceived as biased research.
+1171 of Urban Firearm Violence and Opportunities for Prevention in Wilmington, Delaware.
+However, this type of research has been limited.
+Between the limited funding and the language of the Dickey Amendment, the chilling effect on CDC research on firearm violence and firearm violence prevention has been significant.

 Since 1996, despite significant increases in its overall budget, CDC funding for gun injury prevention has steadily decreased.
-According to analysis by Everytown for Gun Safety, in 2009, the CDC's budget for firearm research was just 4% of 1993-1996 budget.
-By 2012, despite a US\$5.3 billion CDC budget, only US\$100,000 was allocated for firearm research.1163
+According to an analysis by Everytown for Gun Safety, in 2009, the CDC's budget for firearm research was just 4% of the 1993-1996 budget.
+By 2012, despite a US\$5.3 billion CDC budget, only US\$100,000 was allocated for firearm research.

 It is true that since 1996 the CDC has continued with some limited gun related research.
-For example, in 2016, the Division of Violence Prevention National Center for Injury Prevention and the CDC released a report on Elevated Rates of Urban Firearm Violence and Opportunities for Prevention in Wilmington, Delaware.
-However, this type of research has been limited.
-Between the limited funding and the language of the Dickey Amendment, the chilling effect on CDC research on firearm violence and firearm violence prevention has been significant.
-1165
+For example, in 2016, the Division of Violence Prevention National Center for Injury Prevention and the CDC released a report on Elevated Rates

 In 2012, Jay Dickey himself, the Arkansas congressman who was the author of the Dickey Amendment, reversed his position.
-He co-wrote an opinion piece in the Washington Post and called on Congress to reverse the Dickey Amendment, advocating increased funding for gun violence research.
-In 2015, he wrote: "Research could have been continued on gun violence without infringing on the rights of gun owners, in the same fashion that the highway industry continued its research without eliminating the automobile...
+He co-wrote an opinion piece in the Washington Post and called on Congress to reverse the Dickey Amendment, advocating increased funding for gun violence research.1175 In 2015, he wrote:

+"Research could have been continued on gun violence without infringing on the rights of gun owners, in the same fashion that the highway industry continued its research without eliminating the automobile...
 It is my position that somehow or someway we should slowly but methodically fund such research until a solution is reached.
-Doing nothing is no longer an acceptable solution."
+Doing nothing is no longer an acceptable solution."1176